-Canvas is also a thick material that ensures you stay warm when camping in winter—but it’s breathable, too.
+Canvas is also a durable material that ensures you stay warm when camping in winter—but it’s breathable, too.
 Don’t count out the 100% cotton duck canvas for summertime.

-If the naturally breathable element of canvas isn’t enough in your opinion, there are also vents on the tent for additional airflow for you and a potential partner sleeping in the truck tent.
+If the naturally breathable element of canvas isn’t enough in your opinion, there are also vents on the tent for additional airflow for you and a potential partner sleeping in the truck.

 The fine mesh windows will also help let some air in, while keeping the bugs out.
-You can open the windows if you’re still baked in the truck tent.
+You can open the windows if you’re still baked in the truck.

 Some people found they needed to buy larger C-clamps for setup, too, but it depends on your truck.